bobbbay/salo/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+We use BusyBox's packages.
+Plans are to modify some of BusyBox's core systems to be more efficient and cohesive with our goals.

 SEMC OS Authors, Top Contributors and Nexus Aurora High members retain the rights of SEMC OS.
 Contributors mean each individual or legal entity that creates, contributes to the creation of, or owns this software.